minahl/fresh-squeezed/README.md

 # fresh-squeezed

 Here for the hops
+Stay for the very basic coding

 <h1>MIT Scratch</h1>

-One of the projects completed for HarvardX's CS50 Computer Science for Business Professionals<br>
-Feel free to sing-a-long<br>
+Completed for HarvardX's CS50 Computer Science for Business Professionals Feel free to sing-a-long
 <a href="https://scratch.mit.edu/projects/471819632">Doo doo doo</a>

 <h1>CodePen</h1>